costajob/app-servers/README.md

 I started elixir by using iex interactive console as described on Plug read-me.

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
-As for Erlang it probably performs better on a multi-core server or/and on a distributed system.
+One of the Elixir (Erlang) killer application is scaling on a multi-core (+16 cores) server and/or on a distributed system.

 ### Snap
 [Snap](http://snapframework.com/) is a lightweight Web framework build on top of Haskel.